alexgirardetnexus/qids_assessments/data_science/README.md

 Congratulations on making it to the second round of the Nexus Equities recruitment process.

-The QIDS team (Quantitative Investments and Data Science) represent a vital part of our firm, and we aim to provide innovative insights in the Industrial Outdoor Storage space and the industrial real estate space as a whole.
+The QIDS team (Quantitative Investments and Data Science) represent a vital part of our firm, and we aim to provide innovative insights in the Industrial Outdoor Storage space and the industrial real estate sector as a whole.

 The recruitment process at Nexus consists of four stages.